 The Montréal-Trudeau International Airport (YUL for airport code lovers) is constantly growing and innovating, adding more routes each year and welcoming more guests than ever before.
 And, just in time for the busy spring and summer travel season, Aéroports de Montréal (ADM), the independent corporation responsible for the management, operation and development of YUL Montréal-Trudeau International Airport revamped their brand identity.

 In 2018, ADM launched a strategic plan for YUL Montréal-Trudeau International Airport.
 Led by CEO, Philippe Rainville, and his team, the plan put forth an ambitious vision to increase capacity and modernize facilities.
-Even more, the plan marked the beginning of a culture change focused on the customer experience.
+Even more, the plan marked the beginning of a culture change focused on the passenger experience.

 A brand in the image of ADM’s values

 ADM translates its core values in the everyday expression of the brand through the humanity, expertise and professionalism of airport staff, right through to the design of infrastructure and amenities to improve the traveler experience.

 As international airports around the world are rethinking their roles in the overall destination experience, the ADM team recognized an opportunity to position itself as vibrant expressions of the destination.
 While some airports are trying to create experiences that are larger than life, YUL is focused on moments that are filled with life: Montréal moments.

 Customers at the heart of the new vision